How To Join Chaffee County 4-H

 Salida:

-- Club with both young and teen members.
-Leaders and parents can support sewing, heritage arts, visual arts, as well as large and small animal projects.
-Meets the second Sunday of the month at 3:30 pm at the Fairgrounds meeting room.
+• Leaders and parents can support sewing, cake decorating, photography, heritage arts, and visual arts, as well as large and small animal projects.
+Meets the second Sunday of the month at 3:30 pm at the Chaffee County Fairgrounds meeting room.

 Mountain Explorers:

-- In-town club that focuses on STEM projects, and small animal projects (chickens, rabbits).
-Club usually meets the 4th Sunday of the month at the First Presbyterian Church on Poncha Blvd.
+• In-town club that focuses on STEM projects and shooting sports.
+Club usually meets the 4th Sunday of the month at the First Presbyterian Church on Poncha Blvd in Salida.

 Mount Shavano Rangers:

-- Club with members of all ages.
+• Club with members of all ages.
 Members do horse, beef, other livestock and small animal projects.
-Club meets the second Monday of the month at the Fairgrounds at 6:00 pm.
+Club meets the second Monday of the month at the Fairgrounds meeting room at 6:00 pm.
 Cloverbuds is available if older brother and sisters are in the club.

 Paw Prints: